ibm-cloud-docs/BlockStorage/migrate-block-storage-encrypted-block-storage.md

 Storage will be provisioned in less than a minute and will be visible on the {{site.data.keyword.blockstorageshort}} page of the {{site.data.keyword.slportal}}.

-**IMPORTANT**: When placing an order with API, specify the "Storage as a Service" package to ensure you're getting the updated features with your new storage.

 ## Connect new volume to host